-34 Using hours worked instead of "head count" is a more accurate measure of actual impact.
+33 Using hours worked instead of "head count" is a more accurate measure of actual impact.
 Headcounts can be distorted by a worker hired for only few hours.
 Metrics for apprentices also would have a definition that requires a certain number of hours worked, so that the length of time is meaningful to the apprentice graduation requirements.

+Instead of setting goals in advance, the task force proposes implementing data tracking to build a baseline, leaving a placeholder in the SCWA for SPS to add such goals or requirements in the future.
 Should the SPS board directors prefer immediate goals or requirements, the City of Seattle offers data from their own facility construction projects with identical worker populations and geography.

-City of Seattle 2020 Requirements and Goals City Facility Projects SPS Sample Data 35 Hours Worked out of Total Hours unless otherwise specified Requirements Total apprentice utilization out of all hours worked 20% 15% Apprentice - Preferred Entry placements 36 Measured by headcount 1 preferred entry apprentice out of every 5 apprentices placed -0- Apprentices from economically distressed zips 10% 0% Journey workers from economically distressed zips 37 22% Not available Aspirational Goals Apprentice women of all apprentices 20% 1% Apprentice people of color of all apprentices 44% 3.8% Journey level women of all journey workers 7% Not available Journey level people of color of all journey workers 29% Not available
+City of Seattle 2020 Requirements and Goals City Facility Projects SPS Sample Data 34 Hours Worked out of Total Hours unless otherwise specified Requirements Requirements Total apprentice utilization out of all hours worked 20% 15% Apprentice - Preferred Entry placements 35 Measured by headcount 1 preferred entry apprentice out of every 5 apprentices placed -0- Apprentices from economically distressed zips 10% 0% Journey workers from economically distressed zips 36 22% Not available Aspirational Goals Apprentice women of all apprentices 20% 1% Apprentice people of color of all apprentices 44% 3.8% Journey level women of all journey workers 7% Not available Journey level people of color of all journey workers 29% Not available